 For this study, we are recruiting 54 individuals with Parkinson's Disease and Freezing of Gait (FOG) who are planning to undergo Deep Brain Stimulation (DBS).
 The objective of this study is to better understand the FOG response to DBS.
 Prior to DBS study participants will undergo a MRI scan, behavioral assessment related to walking, a cognitive evaluation, and assessment of other Parkinson's disease symptoms.
 Following DBS participants will repeat these assessments at multiple timepoints over the period of one year.
 Overall, participants will complete a total of 7 visits over a period of approximately 1 year.

 The purpose of this study is to measure the effects of hormone replacement therapy (HRT) on the female voice.
-Female individuals who are in the process of initiating hormone replacement therapy, which includes testosterone therapy, will be eligible to participate.
-We will track the pitch of these individuals' speaking voices during the first 9 months of HRT in attempts to see whether HRT, specifically testosterone, can lead to changes in womens' speaking voices.
+Female individuals who are receiving hormone replacement therapy, which includes testosterone therapy, will be eligible to participate.
+We will track the pitch of these individuals' speaking voices during HRT in attempts to see whether HRT, specifically testosterone, can lead to changes in womens' speaking voices.
+We will be recruiting participants who have already received approx 6-9 months of HRT and compare these to age-matched individuals not receiving HRT.
+This is a cross-sectional study and we will give participants the option of continued follow-up for 9 more months to assess whether there are longer-term voice changes secondary to HRT.
 This could provide patients and medical providers with more information regarding the risks/benefits of pursuing hormone replacement therapy.

 The goal of this study is to evaluate sex and gender differences across adulthood (18+) in reasons for using cannabis and the perceived severity of consequences associated with cannabis use.
 We are also interested in understanding how these reasons for cannabis use and perceived severity of consequences are related to other mental and physical health factors.
 Interested individuals will first complete a brief screening survey.
 Based on the results of this screening survey, eligible participants will immediately be invited to complete the survey remotely online via a secure web-link.
 Participants can expect to complete the survey in 30-45 minutes and will be reimbursed $30 via electronic gift card (e.g., Amazon).